Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Technical Validation

 \subsection{Technical Validation on Instance Segmentation}

+Before evaluating model performance, it is critical to characterize the inherent distribution and complexity of the instance segmentation subset.
+We provide a detailed quantitative analysis of the annotated classes across both clinical centers.
+Table 10 details the total instance count and sample-level prevalence for each category, quantifying the inherent class imbalance.
+While anatomical structures appear in nearly all annotated samples, instrument frequency varies according to procedural utility, ranging from common tools like Forceps to rarely used instruments such as the Secondary Knife.

+Furthermore, to quantify the spatial characteristics of the dataset, Table 11 reports the average mask area in pixels for each category.
+This metric serves as a direct measure of object scale, a critical determinant of segmentation complexity.
+The wide range of average pixel areas, from large anatomical regions to fine-grained instruments, demonstrates the multi-scale challenges and diversity of this dataset.
+These metrics also quantify the impact of the heterogeneous acquisition setups, as the higher resolution of the Noor Hospital system ($1920\times1080$) results in significantly larger average mask areas compared to the Farabi Hospital system ($720\times480$).

-To confirm the technical quality of the instance segmentation annotations, we performed a series of benchmark experiments on the held-out test set.
+These structural characteristics, specifically the pronounced class imbalance and extreme variations in object scale, create a highly realistic and challenging baseline.
+To confirm the technical quality of the instance segmentation annotations and assess how models navigate these specific challenges, we performed a series of benchmark experiments on the held-out test set.
 This validation involved two main analyses: first, a quantitative comparison of supervised models fine-tuned on our dataset against zero-shot architectures to establish baseline performance; and second, an evaluation of the dataset’s utility for tasks requiring different levels of semantic granularity.

-Quantitative evaluation of multiple neural network architectures on the 12-class segmentation task is provided in \autoref{tab:instance_seg_performance}.
-The results show that supervised models fine-tuned on our dataset (e.g., YOLOv11-L with 25.3 million parameters, mAP: 73.9) significantly outperform contemporary zero-shot models prompted with ground-truth bounding boxes (e.g., SAM-ViT-H with 632 million parameters, mAP: 56.0).
+Quantitative evaluation of multiple neural network architectures on the 12-class segmentation task is provided in Table 12.
+The results show that supervised models fine-tuned on our dataset (e.g., YOLOv11-L with 25.3 million parameters, mAP: 73.9) outperform contemporary zero-shot models prompted with ground-truth bounding boxes (e.g., SAM-ViT-H with 632 million parameters, mAP: 56.0).
 This performance gap validates the quality of the annotations, confirming that the dataset provides the rich, domain-specific signal necessary to train specialized models that exceed the capabilities of general-purpose foundation models on this task.
+Indeed, prior investigations in this surgical domain have similarly demonstrated that foundation architectures like SAM achieve higher precision when specific components, such as the mask decoder, are explicitly fine-tuned for the visual nuances of the procedure \cite{42}.